schemedoc/cookbook/recipes/display-unicode-symbols-in-emacs.md

 ## Solution

-The following solutions work in modern versions of GNU Emacs.
+The following solutions, which are written in the Emacs Lisp programming language, work in current versions of GNU Emacs.

 ### Arrows and lambda